rangersix7/rangersix7/README.md

 - Hi, I’m @rangersix7
 - I’m interested in building ROMs.
 - I’m currently learning AOSP.
-- I’m looking to collaborate on AOSP and LineageOS for Motorola Devices.
 - How to reach me rangersix7@gmail.com.

 <!---